csev/dj4e-samples/README.md

 This is a set of Django projects that provide free sample code to support the www.dj4e.com web site.

-You can seem some of the samples at
+You can see some of the samples working at

 http://samples.dj4e.com